Phase-Walker/git-testing/formatting.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)

+### Exercepting

+You can call out code or a command within a sentence with single backticks.
+The text within the backticks will not be formatted.

+Use \`git status\` to list all new or modified files that haven't yet been committed.
+becomes
+Use `git status` to list all new or modified files that haven't yet been committed.

 ### Lists

 You can make an unordered list by preceding one or more lines of text with \-, \*, or \+.